What is the Scapegoat theory?

 The villain creation indicates the presence of a hero, even if the relation from both sides is unreal.
 The need for a more excellent villain is sometimes rooted in the creation of villains.
 To scapegoat deep-rooted impulses, politicians can cynically exploit the ancient and distract from their inadequacies, thus lessening their burden of blame and responsibility.

 The unacceptable feelings or anxieties of one’s own on to the other person; thus, he denies from it.
 Thus, from their illicit desires or fears, they self-protect themselves from it.
-This mechanism serves as a scapegoat because of their displacement target.
+This mechanism serves as a scapegoat because of its displacement target.

 When people are treated relatively poorly, negative emotions are experienced.
 For example, when a colleague’s work is not great, the person with less salary is satisfied with it, but if the boss is his friend and he is praised, there come negative feelings for the low wage.